Recently, I had an interesting exchange with someone in a business-related group I belong to.

 It can be practical (groceries, hammers) or aesthetic (art, music, poetry).

 The details of how you get the attention of your audience and handle the transaction are just that, details.
-They can be learned whether you’re 25 or 75.
+You can learn how whether you’re 25 or 75.

 The hard part isn’t those details, although it is important to get them figured out.

 The hard part is figuring out what you can sell, and who will buy it, and then coming up with a strategy to get the right message in front of the right people so you can make it a profitable business.

 In its simplest terms, you’re in business when you: